 Also worthy of a mention is the Sint-Walburgakerk Cathedral located on the South-West corner of the square, the Oudenaarde Library housed in the old Vleeshuis (meat house), and of course the Centrum Ronde van Vlaanderen (Tour of Flanders Museum and Cafe).

 Looking to enjoy some sun on the terras, or just a nice drink?
 Here are some of our favourites…

 On a sunny day De Carillion is hands down the busiest terras, thanks to it’s prime location in the sun.
 Very popular with cyclists and bikers for a mid or post ride refreshment.

 Adriaan Brouwer Cafe in the market square serves all the beers from the local Roman Brewery, including Adriaan Brouwer and Ename.
 This is one of our go to places for a night out in town, because it’s casual setting is perfect for a catch up with friends.
-If this one is too busy the cafe next door to the right is just as good (just blanking on the name right now).
+If this one is too busy; Secreto the cafe next door to the right is just as good.

 Brasserie De Flandrien is a must visit for any cycling fan!
 Bike memorabilia everywhere, live race broadcasts, Flandrien house beer, and a lunch menu like no other… Spaghetti Boononaise or Croque Cannibal anyone?